uhuchain/docs/README.md

 # Business Scope
+Here we would like to document the buisness scope and ideas.

 # Technology Scope
+Here we would like to document the techology scope

 # Next Steps / Plans
+Our current plans and decided next steps